Shopify/mobile-buy-sdk-ios/README.md

 ### Building the SDK

-Clone this repo or download as .zip and open `Mobile Buy SDK.xcworkspace`.
+Clone this repo or download as .zip and open `Mobile Buy SDK.xcodeproj`.

-The workspace includes the Mobile Buy SDK project and the sample app projects.
-The sample apps can also be opened outside the workspace with the `.xcodeproj` files found in the sample app folders.
-However, if you need to use breakpoints or inspect methods in the SDK, run the sample apps from the workspace.
+The workspace includes the Mobile Buy SDK project.

 ### Mobile Buy SDK Targets and schemes